iluwatar/java-design-patterns/visitor/README.md

 Use the Visitor pattern when

-* Use the Visitor pattern when you need to perform an operation on a group of similar kinds of objects, and you want to avoid polluting their classes with this operation.
+* Implement the Visitor design pattern in Java when you need to efficiently perform operations across groups of similar objects without modifying their classes, and you want to avoid polluting their classes with this operation.
 * Use it when a class structure is stable, but you need to perform new operations on the structure without changing it.
 * It's beneficial when the set of classes are fixed and only the operations need to be extended.